dionysisterziou/greekpany/README.md

-# greekmpany
+# Greekmpany

-SQL schema for a fictional Greek company
+Greekmpany is a small example project.
+The repository includes SQL scripts for creating and populating tables, a dbt project and a sample Power BI dashboard.